Blinkx-IO/blink-netlify-typescript-starter/README.md

-# Blink CMS
+# Blink X

-This is the Blink CMS Netlify repo.
+This is the Blink X Netlify repo.
 A small example site to generate and deploy.

 ## Clone and deploy with a click